 While not an obstacle to housing development, the existing previous General Plan was limited in furthering South San Francisco's housing goals given the limited priority development areas near mass transit.
 The unprecedented growth in population and need for housing development during the last decade informed the decision to expand housing into new adjacent corridors adjacent to transit.
-The General Plan Update includes several policies and action items to further develop housing of all types in South San Francisco and accommodates substantial housing growth (up to 14k units over the next 20 years) via a complete zoning and land use update that allows for new mixed-use designations for higher density development for any South San Franciscans including for farm workers, seniors, large families, female-headed households, persons with disabilities, persons needing emergency shelter, those needing supportive and transitional housing, and those needing factory-built housing.
+The General Plan Update includes several policies and action items to further develop housing of all types in South San Francisco and accommodates substantial housing growth (up to 14k units over the next 20 years) via a complete zoning and land use update that allows for new mixed-use designations for higher density development across the city.
+The General Plan Update does not pose an obstacle to housing development for any South San Franciscans including for farm workers, seniors, large families, female-headed households, persons with disabilities, persons needing emergency shelter, those needing supportive and transitional housing, and those needing factory-built housing.